null

 Why Choose Tape Loc Technology?

-• Positive Locking Mechanism: The distinctive locking nuts twist down to mechanically clamp the tape over the barbs.
-This "annular compression" creates a seal that prevents "blowouts" caused by pressure surges.
+• Blowout-Proof Seal: The locking nuts twist forward to mechanically clamp the tape over the barb, providing a connection that exceeds the pressure rating of the tape itself.

 Technical Specifications